tcpalmer/nina-scheduler/sequencer/index.md

 ## Advanced Usage

+* Additional instructions have been added to support [synchronization](../synchronization.html#synchronization-instructions).

 Topics to be added in the future ...
 * Usage with safety (weather) concerns
 * Multi-day sequences